Rocco-Gossmann/GoWas/Documentation/KeyboardInput.md

 ```

 It removes all history entries, from both the KeyboardKey- and Rune-List.
+It also resets the HistoryIndex back to 0.
 Letting you start with a blank slate again

 ## Key - List